 Quite often when people reach the sunset phase of life, or, when they are passing through difficult times, they tend to look back and evaluate the entire gamut of life they have spent.
-It is then that they feel the pangs of sorrow, guilt, regret and remorse over their acts of omissions and commissions.
-Even in normal situations, the sensitive and conscientious people often take a stock of their deeds, no-deeds and misdeeds.
+It is then that they feel the pangs of sorrow, guilt, regret, and remorse over their acts of omissions and commissions.
+Even in normal situations, the sensitive and conscientious people often take stock of their deeds, no-deeds, and misdeeds.

 A historic regret

 Cardinal Wolsey faithfully served King Henry VII, the father of Queen Elizabeth I, for all his life, but was charged with treason and sentenced to imprisonment in the Tower of London in the last years of his life.
 He was probably so shocked for choosing a man over God as his master that he died on the way to London.

 Regretting his lifelong loyalty to the king, he said on the deathbed: “If I had served God as diligently as I have done the King, he would not have given me over in my grey hairs.”

 How to Let Go of Regrets and Live a Happy Life

 Here are 20 ways to be your real self and live your life fully without feeling any guilt or regret:

 It is true that you should not listen to others and follow your heart.
 But it also enjoins upon you to use some discretion and stop it from going wild.
 For example, you have a lovely partner, good kids, and a happy family.
 Why should you, then think of seeking pleasures outside your relationship?

 Sometimes life takes its own course regardless of how hard you try to mold it according to your desire.
 Ruminating over such ‘tantrums’ of lie and faulting yourself can only increase the sense of pain and anguish.